-Using heat to pasteurise straw is a commonly used technique by mushroom cultivators.
-It is a prcoiess of heating the substrate to approximately 70-74c for a period of time, usually about an hour.
+Heat pasteurisation of straw is a commonly used technique by mushroom cultivators.
+It is a prcoiess of heating the substrate to approximately 70-74c for a period of time, usually 1 – 2 hours.
 The 3 methods of heat pasteurisation are hot water bath; steam injection; and dry heat.
-There are other “pasteurisation” options such as chemical, using hydrogen peroxide, and anearobic fermention of a substrate then using the influx of oxygen to kill off the dominant anaerobic micro-organisms.
-However, the most common method, and the one detailed here, is the hot water submersion at 70-74c for 1 -2 hr.
+The most common method ofr patseurising straw, and the one detailed here, is the hot water submersion

 Cultivating mushroom such as oysters (the Pleurotus complex) is a good way to start learning about mushroom cultivation, the oyster mushroom is a good teacher.
 Straw is cheap and easy to obtain and the technique of pasteurisation is simple and doesn’t require specialised equipment.
 As such, pasteurising a substrate has several advantages over sterilisation.
 It’s more economical in terms of energy expenditure; it’s less time consuming; and you have no need for expensive cropping containers such as the use of myco/autoclavable bags; and above all it’s easy!